Hungry. Some of your best sponsors and prospective sponsors’ customers are hungry. Not for food but for experiences that offer–

 Their hunger is for meaning.
 When these people get fed, their lives are nourished.
 When you help your sponsors feed their customers, their connection to them and you grows stronger.

 What Kinds of Nonprofit-Business Activities Fulfill this Hunger?

 If you fund programs to prevent child abuse, you won’t get an eyewitness report from a nonprofit’s client.
-Instead, if you invite a counselor or someone served as a child, you’ll hear stories that provide insights about why your support matters.
+Instead, if you invite a counselor or someone who served as a child, you’ll hear stories that provide insights about why your support matters.
 In a Harvard Business Review article, The Irresistible Power of Storytelling as a Strategic Business Tool, Harrison Monarth writes, “A story can go where quantitative analysis is denied admission: our hearts.
 Data can persuade people, but it doesn’t inspire them to act; to do that, you need to wrap your vision in a story that fires the imagination and stirs the soul.”

 Try one of these approaches.
 Email me to let me know how it goes.
 For more ideas, read Should You Say Yes?
 Build These Five Criteria in Events Before Volunteering Your Employees.
 You will learn how to create appropriate and fun opportunities that generate hope, insight, and connection.